fbpx

 Why it’s more important than ever to be transparent with consumers about sustainability progress.

-Last week, Dominic Sung, our Director of Business Development, and Nicole Sullivan, our Director of Climate Services, were joined by Sherry Frey of NielsenIQ to explore the latest data regarding sustainability claims by industry, how consumer perceptions about sustainability are changing, ways to prioritize and plan work in 2023 to achieve 2040 goals, how to confidently make claims even in high-growth organizations with rapidly expanding footprints, and why it’s so critical to report on progress and challenges—and not just successes.
+Last week, we were joined by Sherry Frey of NielsenIQ to explore the latest data regarding sustainability claims by industry, how consumer perceptions about sustainability are changing, ways to prioritize and plan work in 2023 to achieve 2040 goals, and how to confidently make claims even in high-growth organizations with rapidly expanding footprints.
+We also discussed the challenges of navigating evolving regulatory landscapes, aligning internal stakeholders, and integrating sustainability into core business strategies.
 This recap post will include some highlights from the conversation, but don’t miss the full replay for more insights.

 WATCH THE WEBINAR REPLAY